che3sy/GetChromeOSWifiPassword/README.md

 # GetChromeOSWifiPassword
 How to get wifi password of an enterprise Chromebook in plaintext

-1. Unenroll the Chromebook from the enterprise using any method
+1. Unenroll the Chromebook from enterprise using any method
 2. Activate dev mode and set the root password
     - enter recovery using esc + power + refresh
     - ctrl + d